ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 sleep tight

-wake  up content, having found a work-Well balance
+wake  up content, having found a work-well balance

 decide to take a sick day and lie about having pebble fever